fofanafi/imagetiler/README.markdown

 If you set an option in get_tiles, that will be the new default for that instance of Tiler.

+## Options

+`zoom_levels` : Zoom level 0 shows the entire image as one 256x256 tile.
+Subsequent zoom levels double both the horizontal and vertical sides.
+Default is 0..4
+`output_dir` : Defaults to the current directory.
+Don't include the ending '/'
+`bg_color` : The background fill color, transparent by default.
+`autocreate_dirs` : Whether or not to create the directory if it exists.
+Default true
+`format` : The format for the output, defaults to 'jpg'.
+Can be png, gif, or anything that ImageMagick supports.
+`prefix` : Prefix for the output files.
+Defaults to 'tile'

 ## Methods

 `make_tiles(image_source, opts)`

 `calc_native_res_zoom` : Calculates the zoom level closest to native resolution.
-Returns a float for the zoom -- so, use zoom.round if you want the closest zoom level, for example
+Returns a float for the zoom -- so, use zoom.round if you want the closest zoom level, for example.

 ## Output